The Kurdish question: Erdogan’s 2+1 strategy avril 8, 2013

 Ibrahim Kalin *, Ankara

-Posted by Acturca in Académique, Acturca Journal Watch, Asie Centrale, Economie, Europe du Sud-Est, Histoire, Immigration, Moyen Orient, Religion, Turquie, Turquie-UE.Tags: Acturca Journal Watch, Ahmet Yükleyen, Ahmet İçduygu, AKP, Alain Safa, Aylin Görener, Ayse Zarakol, Ümit Cizre, B. Ali Soner, Bahattin Aksit, Bülent Aras, Berrin Koyuncu-Lorasdagi, Body & Culture, Bulgaria, Burhanettin Duran, Cagla Diner, Central Asia, CES Working Papers, China, Constitution, Current History, Cyprus, Dams, Daniel Faas, Deniz Sert, Dimitrios Triantaphyllou, Economie appliquée, Eleni Fotiou, Elif Ekin Aksit, Emre Gökalp, Ethnic and Racial Studies, Ethnicities, EU enlargement, Europeanization theory, Fashion Theory: The Journal of Dress, foreign policy, Germany, Hakan Ergül, Hakan Fidan, Histoire, Hugh Pope, Ibrahim Kalin, Incilay Cangöz, International Journal of Business and Globalisation, International Journal on Minority and Group Rights, International Relations, International Spectator, Ipek Demir, Iraq, Jewish Studies Quarterly, Joost Jongerden, Joshua Walker, Journal of American History, Journal of Balkan and Near Eastern Studies, Journal of Business Economics and Management, Journal of Contemporary European Studies, Journal of Ethnic and Migration Studies, Journal of Multicultural Discourses, Kerem Öktem, Kurds, Marlies Casier, Mary Lou O'Neil, Matthias B. Lehmann, Mediterranean Politics, Meriç Özgüneş, Middle East, Middle East Critique, Middle East Policy, Middle Eastern Studies, Milli Görüs, Nadir Kemal Yilmaz, Nathalie Hilmi, Nationalities Papers, Netherlands, New Technology, Nora Fisher Onar, Nurcan Törenli, Rosita Dellios, Russell Powell, Salih Katircioglu, Sebnem Gumuscu, secularism, Shaul Magid, Sule Toktas, Teodor Lucian Moga, Tim Jacoby, Tim Roberts, trade, Turkey, Turkey-EU, Turkish minority, Turkish Republic of Northern Cyprus, Turquie, University of St. Thomas Law Journal, Welat Zeydanlioğlu, Work and Employment, Yonca Köksal, Zeki Sarigil, Şaban Kardaş
+Posted by Acturca in Academic / Académique, Acturca Journal Watch, Central Asia / Asie Centrale, Economy / Economie, History / Histoire, Immigration, Middle East / Moyen Orient, Religion, South East Europe / Europe du Sud-Est, Turkey / Turquie, Turkey-EU / Turquie-UE.Tags: Acturca Journal Watch, Ahmet Yükleyen, Ahmet İçduygu, AKP, Alain Safa, Aylin Görener, Ayse Zarakol, Ümit Cizre, B. Ali Soner, Bahattin Aksit, Bülent Aras, Berrin Koyuncu-Lorasdagi, Body & Culture, Bulgaria, Burhanettin Duran, Cagla Diner, Central Asia, CES Working Papers, China, Constitution, Current History, Cyprus, Dams, Daniel Faas, Deniz Sert, Dimitrios Triantaphyllou, Economie appliquée, Eleni Fotiou, Elif Ekin Aksit, Emre Gökalp, Ethnic and Racial Studies, Ethnicities, EU enlargement, Europeanization theory, Fashion Theory: The Journal of Dress, foreign policy, Germany, Hakan Ergül, Hakan Fidan, History / Histoire, Hugh Pope, Ibrahim Kalin, Incilay Cangöz, International Journal of Business and Globalisation, International Journal on Minority and Group Rights, International Relations, International Spectator, Ipek Demir, Iraq, Jewish Studies Quarterly, Joost Jongerden, Joshua Walker, Journal of American History, Journal of Balkan and Near Eastern Studies, Journal of Business Economics and Management, Journal of Contemporary European Studies, Journal of Ethnic and Migration Studies, Journal of Multicultural Discourses, Kerem Öktem, Kurds, Marlies Casier, Mary Lou O'Neil, Matthias B. Lehmann, Mediterranean Politics, Meriç Özgüneş, Middle East, Middle East Critique, Middle East Policy, Middle Eastern Studies, Milli Görüs, Nadir Kemal Yilmaz, Nathalie Hilmi, Nationalities Papers, Netherlands, New Technology, Nora Fisher Onar, Nurcan Törenli, Rosita Dellios, Russell Powell, Salih Katircioglu, Sebnem Gumuscu, secularism, Shaul Magid, Sule Toktas, Teodor Lucian Moga, Tim Jacoby, Tim Roberts, trade, Turkey, Turkey / Turquie, Turkey-EU, Turkish minority, Turkish Republic of Northern Cyprus, University of St. Thomas Law Journal, Welat Zeydanlioğlu, Work and Employment, Yonca Köksal, Zeki Sarigil, Şaban Kardaş

 2 comments